 5. Leiden University

-LEI is known to be among Europe’s best history schools and offers a Dutch-taught BA in History, which provides students with solid skills to become professional historians.
-Students will find LEI’s world-renowned university library helpful.
-It contains over 5.2 million books, journals, manuscripts, maps, and atlases.
+Leiden is known to be among Europe’s strong history schools and offers a Dutch-taught BA in History, which provides students with solid skills to become professional historians.
+Students will find Leiden University Libraries helpful, as they include millions of book volumes and extensive special collections, including manuscripts, archives, maps, prints, drawings, and photography.

 We hope that you found this article on the best history schools in Europe informative and helpful.
 Make sure to also check out the Available Programs in Europe!